 Art gives people a sense of ownership, control, identity, accomplishment, community and social engagement, and that is why I have partnered with several local social service and arts organizations to help provide this important outlet, and give these populations a voice Using my many decades of experience as a maker, exhibitor and curator of art, I also facilitate exhibitions of these accomplished artworks.
 By taking “outsider” art out into the community I help make their compelling stories visible, as well as build awareness and understanding.

-My job as a teaching artist is to help UK students interact with students at William Wells Brown via unique visual art experiences that focus on the topic of homelessness — something near and dear to my heart.
+As a teaching artist I helped UK students interact with students at William Wells Brown via unique visual art experiences that focused on pride in themselves and the rich history of their African American Community.

-Spring and Fall 2017: ArtVention is a unique program I am designing and implementing through Eastern Kentucky University’s Psychology Department that will focus on visual art experiences that help suicide survivors and bereaved visually process their grief and loss, as well as build awareness of the stigma of suicide that keeps survivors and the bereaved from healing.
-I am designing a t-shirt and a unique healing art experience for September 2017, during suicide awareness week and in honor of Owen Carl Chaney, 1981-2016.
+September 2017: ArtVention is a unique program I helped design and implemented through Eastern Kentucky University’s Psychology Department, focusing on visual art experiences that help suicide survivors and bereaved visually process their grief and loss, as well as build awareness of the stigma of suicide that keeps survivors and the bereaved from healing.
+Our first ArtVention was held September 13, 2017, in honor of worldwide suicide awareness and in honor of participants’ losses to suicide, including my own of Owen Carl Chaney, 1981-2016.

 2013-2016: ArtSpeak was the name I chose for the unique art-related healing, empowering, creative and critical thinking programming I designed and implemented for Peace Zone Recovery Center in 2013, and the men in United Caring Services transitional housing program in 2014.
 But it also expresses my unique philosophies about art, based on personal experiences as a veteran arts educator and artist challenged with mental health issues: it gives a voice to those who cannot speak, and visualizes stories that are otherwise impossible to tell.
 See more on ArtSpeak on Facebook.